The breeding tern of the Southern Ocean that nests in noisy colonies

 The breeding season for Antarctic terns is between November and December.
 They like to nest in rocky areas on cliffs but can nest on rocky beaches where there are no sea lions or introduced predators like rats or cats.
 You will likely hear their noisy nest site before you see it, as they are very vocal.

-Highlights where the Antarctic Tern can be seen
+Spots where the Antarctic Tern can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.